zsoltk/compose-router/README.md

 ## What's this?
 Routing functionality for Jetpack Compose with back stack:

-- Helps to map your whole app structure on Compose, not just the UI parts
+- Helps to map your whole app structure using Compose — not just the UI parts
+- Supports a single-Activity approach — no Fragments, no Navigation component needed
-- Branch on current routing and compose any other @Composable
+- Simply branch on current routing and compose any other @Composable
 - Back stack saves the history of routing
 - Can be integrated with automatic back press handling to go back in screen history
 - Can be integrated with automatic scoped `savedInstanceState` persistence

-Compatible with version **0.1.0-dev03**
+Compatible with Compose version **0.1.0-dev03**

 ## Sample apps